Cauli-power: meet PomPom Paddock

 “I thought, let’s take from that and add the light-heartedness and the playfulness of the pom pom along with celebrating what comes from the paddock, or the earth, and that’s how I got to the name of PomPom Paddock,” she says.

-Working with a food technologist, Sarayeldin spent several years perfecting her formula before launching PomPom Paddock in October of last year.
+Working with a food technologist, Sarayeldin spent several years perfecting her formula before launching PomPom Paddock in October 2019.

 The product is a combination of dehydrated cauliflower combined with quinoa flour, psyllium husk, brown rice flour, tapioca and sorghum to help it rise.